MultisampledNight/flow/src/doc/manual.typ

 Given that it is usually the first thing the reader sees, it should try to very concisely relay what the document is about.

-==== `boilerplate`

-A boolean.
-If enabled, renders
-the title, metadata and table of contents as well as separator lines before the main body.

-On by default.

-Disabling it might be useful for diagrams or making your own templates ontop of flow's `note`.

 ==== `keywords`